scrapinghub/spidermon/docs/source/getting-started.rst

 Monitors are similar to test cases with a set of methods that are executed at well defined moments of the spider execution containing your monitoring logic.

-Monitors must be grouped into monitor suites which define a list of monitors that needs to be executed and the actions to be performed before and after the suite execute all monitors.
+Monitors must be grouped into monitor suites which define a list of monitors that need to be executed and the actions to be performed before and after the suite execute all monitors.

 Our first monitor will check whether at least 10 items were returned at the end of the spider